computational-psychiatry-course/cpc2015/README.md

 The repository contains the CODE and PRESENTATIONS used in the CPC2015.

 * You will find the code used during the course either in a subfolder here or freely accessible on another website indicated in the Downloadlist-Software File.
-* Presentations contains the pdf documents of the all presentations during the course
+* 'Presentations/' contains the pdf documents of the all presentations during the course
+* 'Presentations/' also contains a list of recommended further reading for each lecture

 ### Contribution guidelines ###